splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-third-party.rst

 You can configure the DaemonSet from the Splunk Distribution of the OpenTelemetry Collector for Kubernetes to run in discovery mode.
 Edit the properties to add required credentials or service-specific information.

-.. note:: To activate auto-discovery in the UI use ``featureGates: splunk.continuousDiscovery``.
+.. note:: If you're using the Collector version 0.109.0 or higher, activate auto-discovery in the UI using ``featureGates: splunk.continuousDiscovery``.

 The following example shows how to activate discovery mode in the Helm chart and adds authentication properties for PostgreSQL service discovery: